-A Maryland 21 Day Notice to Vacate is an official lease termination letter written by the landlord or the tenant to end a week-to-week tenancy with no written lease.
-This notice is provided to either party at least twenty one (21) calendar days before the termination date set forth in the notice.
+A Maryland 21 Day Notice To Vacate is letter which complies with state legal requirements to terminate a week-to-week tenancy that has no written lease.
+The non-terminating party must receive notice at least twenty-one (21) calendar days before the date of termination.

-- Mailing the notice by first class mail with a certificate of mailing.
+- Delivery by first class mail with a certificate of mailing

 Sources